arend-lang/site/src/documentation/tutorial/PartII/hits.md

   | neg (suc n) => wind (neg n) *> inv (path loop)
 {%endarend%}

-In order to costruct the inverse map we will need to define a fibration over the circle, called the _universal cover_.
+In order to construct the inverse map we will need to define a fibration over the circle, called the _universal cover_.
 This amouts to constructing a specific dependent type, which we denote as {%ard%}code{%endard%}.

 Geometrically the universal cover of the circle is a winding of the real line over the circle and